Home

 The only other option is to treat the symptoms of cat heartworm disease and hope the cat outlives the heartworms.
 Heartworms live about two years, so several months of treatment will be required.
 When cats are in a crisis, they will be treated with oxygen, corticosteroids to relieve the reaction that is occurring in their pulmonary arteries and lungs, and if necessary, drugs to remove fluid from their lungs (diuretics).
 There will always be the threat of an acute crisis or sudden death.

-It is strongly recommended that you use heartworm prevention medication with your cat.
-There are three drugs with FDA approval marketed for use in cats.
+Because exposure to heartworms leads to respiratory symptoms, speak to your vet to see if a preventative is strongly recommended in your area, or if your region has a high incidence of heartworm.
+There are three cat heartworm medicines you can buy that have FDA approval for use in preventing heartworm parasites pet cats.
 Ivermectin is provided in a chewable formulation (Heartgard brand), milbemycin as a flavored tablet (Interceptor brand) and selamectin (Revolution brand), a broad-spectrum parasiticide, comes in a topical formulation.

-Cats that live in the southeastern and upper midwestern should consider use of a preventative.
+Cats that live in the southeastern and upper midwestern areas of the United States should consider the use of a preventative.

 Sources